The Alberta Water Council is a multi-stakeholder partnership that provides leadership, expertise and sector knowledge to engage

 remains accountable for the implementation of the Water for Life strategy and continues to administer water and watershed management activities throughout

-The AWC Board of Directors currently consists of 25 members from governments, industry, and non-governmental organizations.
+The AWC consists of 24 members from governments, industry and non-government organizations.

 The following provincial government ministries are represented on the Council: